social-plan-it/plan-it-social-web/README.md

 ```

 Then, you'll need to fill in the `.env` file with the appropriate values.
+Come to the Discord server or meetup for help with this step.

 Afterwards, start the Remix development server like so: